Funtek Raid Adventure : A low-cost, Land Rover style RC car

 Whilst they are undoubtedly toy grade, they make for fantastic stocking fillers for children or automotive enthusiasts, shipping in windowed display boxes.
 Read our overview article regarding the models available and also check our in-depth look at their transforming models here.
 Browse the cars available on our webstore.

-For a proper RC experience on a budget, look no further than the FTX Colt.
-One of our most popular sellers during the holiday season, this small (25cm long) ready-to-run RC buggy offers hobby-grade performance at catalogue-shop prices.
-This zippy little buggy features a shaft driven 4WD system and sports that classic silhouette complete with large rear wing.
+For a proper RC experience on a budget, look no further than this Wind Speed buggy!.
+One of our most popular sellers during the holiday season, this small ready-to-run RC buggy offers hobby-grade performance at catalogue-shop prices.
+This zippy little buggy features a shaft driven 4WD system and sports a large green roll cage with plenty of detail on both the roof rack and interior.

-Looking for a ‘full size’ RC buggy?
-The Baja V3 is a 1/10th scale ready-to-run RC buggy measuring 43cm long.
-With a longer wheelbase than the Colt it is more stable at the higher speeds it is capable of.
-It shares the same buggy styling but the lexan bodywork and wing can be removed to reveal a tubular roll-cage style chassis underneath.
+Looking for a ‘full size’ RC car?
+Maverick's Phantom XT a 1/10th scale ready-to-run RC truggy measuring just under 42cm long.
+With a longer wheelbase and a larger motor than the Wind Speed it is more stable at the higher speeds it is capable of.
+You get all the benefits of hobby grade RC such as oil filled dampers, a servo saver, waterproof ESC and a high-torque motor.

 We sell more cars in this price range than any other and its easy to see why.
 Our most popular models are packed with fun and arrive ready-to-run, with model batteries and chargers, just requiring AA batteries for the transmitters.
 The market is currently so competitive in this price bracket, that you can even bag a buggy with brushless power!